 Standing Up for Religious Freedom

 Eric was among the first to speak out against Obamacare’s infamous Department of Health and Human Services contraception and abortion-inducing drugs mandate.
 Throughout 2012, he co-directed an historic series of Stand Up for Religious Freedom rallies at federal buildings and courthouses across the United States in opposition to the “HHS Mandate.”
 These 450 individual rallies in over 200 cities and towns drew over 150,000 participants and earned countless media stories, pushing back against the “War on Women” propaganda coming from supporters of the mandate.

 Eric has since worked with the national network of local pro-life leaders built up during the Stand Up rallies on other projects, including the National Day of Remembrance for Aborted Children, an annual event he launched in 2013 with Dr. Monica Miller and Fr.
 Frank Pavone.

 Sharing the Pro-Life Message

 Eric conceived the and managed production of the League’s indispensable handbook, Sharing the Pro-Life Message, and has become an outspoken voice for the pro-life cause.
-He has appeared in such media outlets as Fox News, the Chicago Tribune, the Los Angeles Times, USA Today, the Washington Times, Huffington Post, Religion Dispatches, Christian Post, the National Catholic Register, and EWTN.
+He has appeared in such media outlets as Fox News, the Chicago Tribune, the Los Angeles Times, USA Today, the Washington Times, Huffington Post, Religion Dispatches, Christian Post, the National Catholic Register, NPR, and EWTN.